 Preface Ophis is an assembler for the 6502 microprocessor - the famous chip used in the vast majority of the classic 8-bit computers and consoles.
-Its primary design goals are code readability and output flexibility - Ophis has successfully been used to create programs for the Nintendo Entertainment System, the Atari 2600, and various 8-bit Commodore machines.
+Its primary design goals are code readability and output flexibility - Ophis has successfully been used to create programs for the Nintendo Entertainment System, the Atari 2600, and various 8-bit Commodore and Apple machines.
 Ophis's syntax is noticably different from the formats traditionally used for these chips; it draws its syntactic inspiration primarily from the assemblers for more modern chips, where the role of tokens is determined more by what they're made of and their grammatical location on a line rather than their absolute position on a line.
 It also borrows the sophisticated methods of tracking the location of labels when writing relinkable code—Ophis expects that the final output it produces will have only a vague resemblance to the memory image when loaded.
 Most of the alternatives when Ophis was first designed would place instructions and data into a memory map and then dump that map.
 That said, there remain many actively used 6502 assemblers out there.
 If you're already a seasoned 6502 assembly programmer, or want to get your old sources built again, Ophis is likely not for you—however, if you are writing new code, or are new to the chip while still having other experience, then Ophis is a tool built with you in mind.

 About the examples Versions of the examples in this book are available from the Ophis site.
 Windows users will find them packaged with the distribution; all other users can get them as a separate download or pull them directly from github.
 The code in this book is available in the examples/ subdirectory, while extra examples will be in subdirectories of their own with brief descriptions.
 They are largely all simple Hello world applications, designed mainly to demonstrate how to package assembled binaries into forms that emulators or ROM loaders can use.
 They are not primarily intended as tutorials for writing for the platforms themselves.
 Most examples will require use of platform headers—standardized header files that set useful constants for the target system and, if needed, contain small programs to allow the program to be loaded and run.
 These are stored in the platform/ subdirectory.